TusharChanolian/bmodal-polygonid/README.md

 ## App Architecture

 Importantly, before any of this can happen, the prover must have received a verified credential from the issuer.
-In this demonstration, you can use the [demo issuer](https://issuer-demo.polygonid.me/) to receive a verified credential containing your birthday.
+In this demonstration, you can use the [demo issuer](https://issuer-demo.polygonid.me/) to receive a verified credential containing your Dao Role.

 For the full-on setting up Polygon ID wallet app and claiming a VC from the demo issuer, please check out [Steph's quick setup guide](https://oceans404.notion.site/oceans404/How-to-get-a-KYCAgeCredential-Verifiable-Credential-f3d34e7c98ec4147b6b2fae79066c4f6).